Merrillan, Wisconsin: Education

 School District of Alma Center-Humbird-Merrillan operates public schools.

-Merrillan is home to Lincoln Elementary School, which serves students in 4 year old kindergarten through sixth grade.
-It is part of the Alma Center-Humbird-Merrillan (ACHM) school district and is located 1/2 mile from the junction of Hwy 95 and Hwy 12& 27.
+Merrillan is home to Lincoln Elementary School, which serves students in four-year-old kindergarten through sixth grade.
+It is part of the Alma Center-Humbird-Merrillan (ACHM) school district and is located one-half mile from the junction of Highway 95 and Hwy 12 and 27.
 In 1996 the old school building was torn down and a new one erected just behind where the old one stood.
-Several years later a 4 classroom addition was added.
-The building has a 4K-1st grade wing, a 2nd-4th grade wing, and a 5th-6th grade wing that includes a nicely equipped science room.
+Several years later a four-classroom addition was added.
+The building has a 4K-1st grade wing, a 2nd-4th grade wing, and a 5th-6th grade wing that includes a science room.
 In the center of the three wings in the Media Center.
-There is also a Lunda Commons where lunch is served and a gymnasium with locker rooms.
+There is also a Lunda Commons where lunch is served, and which has a gymnasium with locker rooms.
 Flag football, basketball, softball, and baseball are available for elementary students to participate in.